TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/botnotresponding.md

 The cause of this failure is typically within the bot's source code, a configuration error (such as an incorrect endpoint), or a transient problem such as a networking failure.

-(Note: a bot can successfully acknowledge the HTTP request without sending a reply.
-If the bot is accepting requests but is not responding, that problem must be debugged within the bot's conversational logic.)
+**Note**: a bot can successfully acknowledge the HTTP request without sending a reply.
+If the bot is accepting requests but is not responding, that problem must be debugged within the bot's conversational logic.

 ## **Recommended Steps**